andyh031/grade-air/README.md

 grade?
 This application will store all of your grades in a friendly and aesthetically pleasing user-interface so that you can look back and see how you performed in all of your classes, down to each assignment you handed in and each test you wrote.
+This application is meant to be used as a grade tracker, where you upload grades while the course is still in progress, and it will store these grades after the year is over and you start a new school year.
 Likewise, the primary target audience for this application would be students currently in school.

 This project interests me because I have sometimes found myself handwriting